Chapter 4:

 Deep within, in its final chamber, lay a tomb.
 And within that tomb, a codex--its words written in an otherworldly language.
 Yet, somehow, he could read it.
 The Spell of Prosperity.
 In our desperation, we took it as salvation.
 We never considered the consequences.
 When the spell was cast, the village flourished.
 The land turned green.
 The sick were healed.
 The dying stood once more.
 But it was never a gift.
 It was a trade.

 We became his puppets, forced into an endless cycle of destruction.
 The strongest among us were sent out to slaughter.
-Every life they took kept their bodies from decaying, their souls still trapped within.
-As long as they killed, their bodies remained intact, allowing the demon to control them.
+Every life they took kept their bodies from decaying, our souls still trapped within.
+As long as we killed, their bodies remained intact, allowing the demon to control them.

 “Demon girl… we are free.”